4 min read

 Applying for university-owned and managed partnership accommodation is relatively straightforward.

-When you receive an offer to study at a university, you should also be invited via email to apply for accommodation.
+When you receive an offer to study at a university, you should also be invited to apply for accommodation and will be guided through the process.

 Getting to know your flatmates